IntelLabs/gma/server/README.md

 UDP_PORT: internal UDP socket for gmaserver to communicate with a GMA client through the virtual ("tun") interface

-**TCP_PORT** = public TCP socket for gmaserver to send "keep-alive" messages to GMA client through the "wifi" or "lte" interface
+**TCP_PORT**: public TCP socket for gmaserver to send "keep-alive" messages to GMA client through the "wifi" or "lte" interface

 MEASURE_REPORT_PORT = internal UDP socket for gmaserver to communicate with gmactrl (./gma/ctrl)